MVDS

 MVDS is an acronym for terrestrial "Multipoint Video Distribution System".

 MVDS currently is a part of broader MWS (Multimedia Wireless System) standards.

-In European Union MWS works in 10.7–13.5 and 40.5–43.5 GHz frequency bands.
+In the European Union MWS works in 10.7–13.5 and 40.5–43.5 GHz frequency bands.

-Research for 42 GHz frequency has been done under the European Commition EMBRACE (Efficient Millimetre Broadband Radio Access for Convergence and Evolution) initiative.
+Research for 42 GHz frequency has been done under the European Commission EMBRACE (Efficient Millimetre Broadband Radio Access for Convergence and Evolution) initiative.